HHS/simpler-grants-gov/documentation/decisions/adr/0004-api-framework.md

   ### FastApi

-FastAPI is a modern, fast (high-performance), web framework created in 2018 for building APIs with Python 3.7+ based on standard Python type hints.
+FastAPI is a modern, fast (high-performance), web framework created in 2018 for building APIs with python 3.7+ based on standard python type hints.
 This  implementation-first library is designed as a performant and intuitive alternative to existing python API frameworks.

 - **Pros**
   - Designed for speed and can perform asynchronous operations natively (if needed)